France to fine bosses over factory closures

 Issued on: Modified:

-France's government wants companies planning to close factories employing more than 1,000 in France to look for a buyer or face a fine.
+slew of closures and job losses in France in recent years." > France's government wants companies planning to close factories employing more than 1,000 in France to look for a buyer or face a fine.
 The bill, which is on a fast track through the French parliament this week, is a response to a slew of closures and job losses in France in recent years.

 The bill came out of a campaign promise made by President François Hollande to the 629 employees of the ArcelorMittal blast furnaces in Florange, which shut down permanently a year ago amid a bitter row between the government, unions and ArcelorMittal boss, Lakshmi Mittal.